GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 In the layers panel:
 - Put the administrative boundaries layer at the bottom,
-- put the roads and flood extent layers in the middle
+- put the roads and flood extent layers in the middle,
-- and put the point layers (healthsites and blocked roads)
+- and put the point layers (healthsites and blocked roads) to the top.

 Each layer has it's own [symbology panel](https://giscience.github.io/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.html#styling-panel) where you can adjust the symbology, colours and labels for the features in that layer.
 Do you need to change some colours?
 Are the layers ordered in a way that the information is visible?
 Think about which data we need and what data we can leave out.
 For example, the layer `Roads_Larkana` contains too many roads for a map on a national scale.
 Let's open the attribute table and look at how the roads are classified.
 The data is using the conventional OpenStreetMap classification: The type of road is described under the attribute `highway`.
 In our case, it might be useful to only display the primary and secondary roads, so all the features where `highway=primary` OR `highway=secondary`.